 Strategy:

-- Review major psychiatric disorders and their treatments.
+- Review psychiatric conditions and treatments.

-- Practice therapeutic communication techniques.
+- Master therapeutic communication techniques.

 Test-Taking Strategies for Difficult NCLEX Questions